-Although modeled after Navy and Coast Guard traditions, the purpose of the Regiment is not to produce military officers, but to provide leadership and management training for students desiring careers in the U.S. Merchant Marine and in science, engineering, and business.
-The Regiment does this by providing a structured training environment where students develop time management skills and self-confidence, enhance their personal value system, and are instilled with the Regiment's core values of honor, loyalty, and devotion to duty.
-Applicants for a U.S. Coast Guard unlimited license must meet the requirements governing physical condition, citizenship, and prior preparation, as outlined in the Admissions section.
+Although modeled after Navy and Coast Guard traditions, the purpose of the Regiment is not to produce military officers, but to provide leadership and management training for students desiring careers as licensed U.S. Merchant Marine officers as well as for those pursuing the fields of science, engineering, and business.
+The Regiment encompasses a structured training environment where students develop time management skills and self-confidence, enhance their personal value system, and are instilled with the Regiment's core values of honor, loyalty, and devotion to duty.
+Students seeking their U.S. Coast Guard unlimited license must meet the requirements governing physical condition, citizenship, and prior preparation, as outlined in the Admissions section.

 The Regiment is a leadership program with a disciplined lifestyle designed to positively affect all aspects of a student's life at Maine Maritime Academy.
-Members wear military style uniforms, learn professional courtesies, and become familiar with shipboard life within a few days of reporting for first-year orientation.
-This rigorous lifestyle is challenging and rewarding; in particular, while learning how to follow in order to better lead, the student makes new lifelong friends.
-Over the four years, midshipmen are given more and more responsibility until, as seniors, they become the regimental leadership.
+Members wear military style uniforms, learn professional customs and courtesies, and become familiar with shipboard life within a few days of reporting for first-year orientation.
+This rigorous lifestyle is challenging and rewarding particularly as students learn principles of followership as they develop their own leadership style; all while building lifelong friendships with their new peers.
+Over the four years, midshipmen are given more and more responsibility until, as seniors, they comprise the bulk of regimental leadership positions.

-During the academic year, studies receive first priority.
-Midshipmen have ample time for personal study and research, as well as time to engage in recreational activities, such as varsity sports, after class.
+During the academic year, academics receive first priority alongside fulfilling requirements related to their U.S. Coast Guard License and preparing to sail aboard Academy and commercial vessels.
+Although busy, Midshipmen do have ample time for personal study and research, recreational activities including varsity and club sports and campus clubs.
+Many students find time to volunteer with local organizations.
 Weekends are usually free, unless the student is assigned to a watch or a maintenance responsibility aboard the training ship.
-Immediately following the first- and third-year spring terms, midshipmen in the license programs participate in a 70-day training cruise\ aboard a training vessel.
+Immediately following the first- and third-year spring semesters, cadets in the license programs participate in a 70-day training cruise aboard a dedicated maritime academy training vessel.
 These are exciting times as the students cruise the Caribbean or European waters, making several ports of call while receiving hands-on training in all aspects of ship operation.
-During the summer following the sophomore year, midshipmen in these programs are assigned to merchant vessels as cadets\ to further familiarize them with shipboard procedures.
+During the summer following the sophomore year, cadets in these programs are assigned to merchant vessels to further familiarize them with shipboard procedures.

-\Students not in good academic standing (Academic Probation or Warning status) may be required to delay their assignments to the freshmen or junior cruises aboard the T.S.
+Students not in good academic standing (Academic Probation or Warning status) may be required to delay their assignments to the freshmen or junior cruises aboard the T.S.
 State of Maine, or as cadets aboard merchant vessels, until they are in good academic standing.